gcohenfr/gcohenfr.github.io/teach.md

 ## [STAT450](https://courses.students.ubc.ca/cs/main?pname=subjarea&tname=subjareas&req=3&dept=STAT&course=450): Case Studies in Statistics

 Statistics undergraduate students taking this case studies capstone course analyze real data provided by a researcher from a different discipline.
 More information on cases eligibility is available [here](https://www.stat.ubc.ca/how-can-you-get-help-your-data).
 I've been teaching this course since 2013.
-The main learning objective of the course are: students to:
+The main learning objective of the course are for students:

 -	to critically appraise study designs and data
 -	to identify appropriate choices of statistical methodologies and apply them to solve real problems